Stivencannor/AlbionOnlineBlackTrader/README.md

   - Add and update item prices data by searching at word in Item IDs.
   - get trade offers from special city.
+  - you can sell your items to best places or but them with lower prices.

 You can also: